Dapagliflozin Effect on Cardiovascular Events–Thrombolysis in Myocardial Infarction 58 - DECLARE–TIMI 58

 Presented by Dr. Stephen D. Wiviott at the American Heart Association Annual Scientific Sessions (AHA 2018), Chicago, IL, November 10, 2018.

-Keywords: ACC Annual Scientific Session, ACC19, AHA Annual Scientific Sessions, AHA18, Amputation, Atherosclerosis, Atrial Fibrillation, Atrial Flutter, Brain Ischemia, Diabetic Ketoacidosis, Diabetes Mellitus, Type 2, Dyslipidemias, Heart Failure, Hemoglobin A, Glycosylated, Hyperglycemia, Hypertension, Metabolic Syndrome X, Myocardial Infarction, Myocardial Ischemia, Primary Prevention, Renal Insufficiency, Chronic, Smoking, Stroke, Vascular Diseases
+Keywords: ACC Annual Scientific Session, ACC19, AHA Annual Scientific Sessions, AHA18, Amputation, Atherosclerosis, Atrial Fibrillation, Atrial Flutter, Brain Ischemia, Diabetic Ketoacidosis, Diabetes Mellitus, Type 2, Dyslipidemias, Glomerular Filtration Rate, Heart Failure, Glycated Hemoglobin A, Hyperglycemia, Hypertension, Metabolic Syndrome, Myocardial Infarction, Myocardial Ischemia, Peripheral Arterial Disease, Primary Prevention, Renal Insufficiency, Chronic, Smoking, Stroke, Vascular Diseases

 < Back to Listings